 Berry Bros. & Rudd’s business in Asia continues to flourish, with new websites and a physical presence in Japan, Hong Kong and Singapore.
 In 2013 Berry Bros. & Rudd was the first major UK retailer to give the wines from China a permanent place on its shelves.

-While we embrace progress, we also value our traditions.
-We are still run by members of the Berry and Rudd families and we continue to supply the British Royal Family, as we have done since the reign of King George III.
+While the firm embraces progress, traditions are also valued.
+Everyone is welcome to the Widow Bourne's shop by the Palace, whether they want one bottle or a cellarful.
+Berry Bros. & Rudd is run by members of the Berry and Rudd families and continue to supply the British Royal Family, as they have done since the reign of King George III.

-Most importantly, we still believe that everything you should look for in a wine or spirit comes down to one simple question: 'Is it good to drink?'
+Most importantly, they still believe that everything you should look for in a wine or spirit comes down to one simple question: "Is it good to drink?"